-‘Fentanyl is the devil’: Father says after son among 5 killed in party overdose
+‘Fentanyl is the devil’: Father blasts opioid crisis after 5 killed in party overdose

-‘Fentanyl is the devil’: Father blasts opioid crisis after son, daughter-in-law among 5 killed from overdose
+‘Fentanyl is the devil’: Father blasts opioid crisis after son, daughter-in-law among 5 killed in party overdose

 Couple’s four-month-old daughter was found in another room in the apartment